This post lets you discover all GED® class locations and test centers in the Santa Fe region.

 The four GED tests

-The new GED exam has now four tests: Reasoning through Language Arts (this section is 155 minutes and has a 10 minute break, and includes a 45 minute extended response item), Mathematical Reasoning (this section is 120 minutes, and has a hand calculator-prohibited and on-screen calculator-allowed section), Science (this section takes 90 minutes and comes with a few short answer items), and Social Studies (this is a 70 minute section that includes a 25 minute extended response item).
+The GED exam has four tests: Reasoning through Language Arts (this section is 155 minutes and has a 10 minute break, and includes a 45 minute extended response item), Mathematical Reasoning (this section is 120 minutes, and has a hand calculator-prohibited and on-screen calculator-allowed section), Science (this section takes 90 minutes and comes with a few short answer items), and Social Studies (this is a 70 minute section that includes a 25 minute extended response item).
+The HiSET comes with five subtests that are timed and scored differently.

 GED-HiSET passing score

-The passing score was 150 points for each subject (the scale is 100-200), but in early 2016, this was adjusted to 145.
+The passing score was 150 points for each subject (the scale is 100-200), but a few years ago, this was adjusted to 145.
 So now a minimum total of 580 points is required.
 Beware that scores will expire if your testing is not completed within two years.
-The new GED tests are offered on computer only.
+The GED tests are offered on computer only.
 It has been proven that even candidates with hardly any computer and keyboarding skills had enough time type in their answers.
-Formore details go to this page.
+For more details go to this page.
 Here’s also a link to a post that shows all US GED testing locations and prep facilities.

 Registration for the GED exam is now much easier.
 Go to GED.com to learn everything about the new examination, and create an account with MyGED.
 You will have access an online portal that is filled with information about the best GED preparation, scheduling, payments, rescheduling, and cancellation policies, test results, college profiling, employment market developments, career opportunities, and a lot more.
 You’ll be surprised.